Angel In-the-Making

 Angel In-the-Making (實習天使 (Sat6 Zaap6 Tin1 Si2); literally "Intern Angel"; nurses are referred to as "angels in white" in Chinese) is a 2015 Hong Kong medical television drama created and produced by TVB.
 It stars Tony Hung and Eliza Sam as the main leads, with Pal Sinn, Alice Chan and Elaine Yiu as the major supporting cast.
-The drama was broadcast on Hong Kong's Jade and HD Jade channels from November 30 till December 27, 2015 every Monday through Sunday during its 9:30-10:30 pm timeslot with a total of 25 episodes.
+The drama was broadcast on Hong Kong's Jade and HD Jade channels from November 30 till December 27, 2015 every Monday through Sunday during its 9:30–10:30 pm timeslot with a total of 25 episodes.

 Synopsis

 Intern nurses must endure the difficult task they are faced with when they are under the supervision of the male nurse from hell.

 It has always been cheerful and caring Halley Kei's (Eliza Sam) dream to become a nurse.
 Ever since she was young, she has played pretend nurse, tending and caring sick patients.
 However, her first day as an intern nurse goes wrong in every possible way.
 First she is almost late and then she is put in charge of an unruly patient, who is a small-time triad boss.
 Her patient becomes paranoid that someone is trying to kill him, gets high on cocaine in the hospital bathroom, and then tries to escape from the hospital while almost dying all in one day.
 Luckily, her patient is stopped and saved by the new nurse mentor Ray Yeung (Tony Hung).

 Ray Yeung lives a strange isolated life.
-Still traumatized by the death of his parents and older brother in front of him when he was young, he doesn't like to socialize with people and is nicknamed "Death Ray" by all his colleagues because he is extremely hated by his co-workers and of his stern blunt personality.
+Still traumatized by the death of his parents and older brother in front of him when he was young, he does not like to socialize with people and is nicknamed "Death Ray" by all his colleagues because he is extremely hated by his co-workers and of his stern blunt personality.
 Even with his unlikable personality, he is still highly respected by the hospital's chief of staff because of his excellent work ethics and is invited to work at the hospital as the new intern nurses mentor.

 Ray immediately singles out Halley on their first day because of the way she handled her patient and tells her she will surely fail her internship.
 Feeling they did no wrong and not taking Ray's criticism kindly, all the new intern nurses band together to have Ray remove as their mentor since they feel Ray is setting them up to fail.
 The Chief of staff, however, sides with Ray and tell the intern nurses that Ray is just pushing them to their full potential.
 What the intern nurses don't know is Ray is actually a very dedicated nurse who want the new intern nurses to take their training seriously and defends them when the doctors tries to blame them for mistakes.